How Can I Add an Empty Folder to a Repository?

 While there is no "standard" solution to this problem, there are a couple of different approaches to "circumvent" this behavior.

-A popular solution is to simply add a file named ".keep" in the corresponding folder.
-You can now stage and commit this file and, as a consequence, also add the folder to version control.
+A popular solution is to add a file named .gitkeep (or .keep) to the folder.
+You can then stage and commit this file and, as a consequence, also add the folder to version control.

 Learn More